 The Most Common Roof Problems Homeowners Encounter

-Ideally, homeowners should always address any problem with any part of their house right away.
+Ideally, homeowners should always address any problem with any part of their house right away especially if any of the roof structures could be at risk.

 In reality, though, most of us tend to ignore such issues, especially when they're relatively minor.
 Many homeowners typically wait until the problem becomes worse before addressing it.